cqlmq/livekit/README.md

 <!--END_BANNER_IMAGE-->

-# LiveKit: Real-time video, audio and data for developers
+# LiveKit: Real-time video, audio and data for developers (cqlmq)

 [LiveKit](https://livekit.io) is an open source project that provides scalable, multi-user conferencing based on WebRTC.
 It's designed to provide everything you need to build real-time video audio data capabilities in your applications.